Sevenoaks Microsuction

 Q: Are you CQC registered?

 A: No. The rules governing microsuction practitioners are nuanced and widely considered to be unfit for purpose.
-Currently, I am not required to be CQC registered, and because registration takes around six months and costs many thousands of pounds, I have decided to delay applying for registration until there is updated and settled guidance.
-Please do choose a CQC registered practitioner if you prefer, but please be aware that CQC registration is no guarantee of clinical competency.
+Currently, I am not required to be CQC registered, and because registration takes around six months and costs many thousands of pounds, I have decided to delay applying for registration voluntarily until there is updated and settled guidance.
+Please do choose a CQC registered practitioner if you prefer.

 Q: Are you insured?